CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

 The variables are used to create the rerquired resources.
 Since the Redshift cluster is created within the pipeline, a postgre psycopg2 database connector is used to establish connection to the Redshift database.

-An AWS Infrastructure as code module 'boto3' used to build the required resources. boto3 and psycopg2 are python modules that needs to be installed.
+An AWS Infrastructure as code module 'boto3' use to build required resources.
+Both boto3 and psycopg2 are python modules that needs to be installed.
-To install modules
+To install modules.

 ```
   pip install psycopg2
   pip install boto3
 ```